RAP First-Gen Scholars Overview

 As a community of scholars, RAP aims to support first-generation learners through four pillars: 1) welcoming, inclusive community, 2) academic success and support, 3) professional development and growth, and 4) global learning and awareness.
 Ultimately, RAP students will develop as transformational leaders who are informed and engaged members of a global business society.
 Students will have the opportunity to create a unique academic and career journey that reflects individual strengths, successes, and learning, as well as personal values, experiences, and contexts.

 With the assistance of Mays’ generous donors and partners, RAP provides its students access to a multitude of academic, professional, and global opportunities.
-RAP students have engaged with community and business leaders domestically in Dallas, Austin, Houston, and Little Rock, as well as globally in Dubai, Ghana, South Africa, Botswana, and Zambia.
-Six upperclassmen within RAP serve as a student executive board for the program and oversee sixteen peer mentors, known as Ambassadors.
+RAP students have engaged with community and business leaders domestically in Dallas, Austin, Houston, and Little Rock, as well as globally in Dubai, Ghana, South Africa, Botswana, Zambia, France, and the United Kingdom.
+A dedicated team of student leaders and mentors support the program.

-Corey Stone ’13 serves as program coordinator and advisor for RAP, and Myroslaba Martinez ’17 serves as recruiter and advisor.
+Corey Stone ’13 serves as program coordinator for RAP, and Myroslaba Martinez ’17 serves as program advisor.
 For inquiries, please contact Corey Stone at firstname.lastname@example.org.